gbbofh/BFBInfo/README.md

 it should in theory run on most POSIX compliant operating systems.
 It also will run on Windows 10, via the Windows Subsystem for Linux.

+In order to avoid any issues with copyright, no files have been provided with which to test this utility -- if you have a copy of the game, you can test it with any of the files that it ships with.
+Or you can make your own and export them via the existing Blender extension.

 ## Example

 ```bash